AntonioND/bunjalloo/readme.md

 ## Controls

-- Start: Enter a URL
+- A: Enter a URL.
+- B: Reload page.
+- Y: Open bookmarks page.
+- X: Open settings page.
+- L: Move backwards in the history.
+- R: Move forwards in the history.
-- Up/Down: Scroll screen up and down
+- Up/Down: Scroll screen up and down.
-- Left/Right: Scroll screen a page at a time
+- Left/Right: Scroll screen a page at a time.
-- R: Move forwards in the history
-- L: Move backwards in the history
+- Select: Move toolbar to a different side of the touch screen.
 - Click stylus: Follow link, enter data in forms, press keys.
 - Hold stylus: Scroll.